voelzmo/codex/proto-bosh.md

 ## Proto-Vault

 BOSH has secrets.
 Lots of them.
-Components like NATS and the database that rely on secure passwords for inter-component interaction.
-Ideally, we'd have a spinning Vault for storing our credentials in, so that we don't have them on-disk or in a git repository somewhere.
+Components like NATS and the database rely on secure passwords for inter-component interaction.
+Ideally, we'd have a spinning Vault for storing our credentials, so that we don't have them on-disk or in a git repository somewhere.

 However, we are starting from almost nothing, so we don't have the